-PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 3 2 2 2 3 1 2
+CO1 3 3 2 3 3 3 1 1

-CO2 3 3 2 2 3 2
+CO2 3 3 3 3 2 1 3 2 2

-CO3 3 3 3 1 1 3 1 1
+CO3 3 3 2 3 2 1 3 2 3

-CO4 3 1 2 2 3 2
+CO4 3 3 3 2 3 1 3 1 2

-CO5 3 2 3 3 3 2 2
+CO5 3 3 3 3 3 1 3 3 3

-Type Code Digital Electronic Circuits L-T-P Credits Marks PC 18EC1T03 Digital Electionic Circuits 3-0-0 3 100
+Type Code Signals & Systems L-T-P Credits Marks PC BTEC-T-PC-007 orginals & Systems 3-0-0 3 100

-Objectives The objective of this course is to understand the concepts & technique with digital systems and their design & implementations in VLSI te Pre-Requisites Knowledge of Basic Electronics and fundamentals of Number Systems is required.
+Objectives The objective of this course is to study the presentation of various signals and spectrum domains, and stability & causality of LSI systems.
+Pre-Requisites Fundamental knowledge of basic mathematics is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-To eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai 05 05 05 25 60 100
+To eacher's Assessme nt Written A Total

+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Total

+05 05 05 25 60 100